jniemann66/ferocious/readme.md

 **Help/about ...**

-Display the version of Ferocious and the version of resampler.
+Display the version of Ferocious and the version of ReSampler.

 **Help/about Qt ...**